 “The maker of a permanent contraceptive implant subject to thousands of injury reports from women and repeated safety restrictions by regulators said Friday that it will stop selling the device in the U.S.” – USA Today Read More.

 Many individuals seek birth control pills and other pregnancy preventative treatment to ensure that they are protected against unwanted pregnancies.
 There has long been a debate regarding the safety and effectiveness of using birth control pills over a short or long period of time.
 For years, there have been lawsuits against birth control manufacturers.
-Unfortunately often the damage cause by birth control devices take place without the patients knowledge.
+Unfortunately, often the damage caused by birth control devices take place without the patients knowledge.
 If you have been injured from the use of a birth control device like Essure, you should consult with one of our attorneys.
 We will be happy to provide a risk free initial consultation to help you determine your rights to relief.

 An Explanation of Essure Birth Control

 Essure is one form of permanent birth control.
-Essure works to prevent pregnancy by forming a barrier around an insert placed into each of a woman’s fallopian tubes.
+Essure works to prevent pregnancy by forming a barrier around an insert, then placed into each of a woman’s fallopian tubes.
 The insert is made up of two coils made of nickel, titanium, and polyethylene fibers.
 Over time, scar tissue begins to form a barrier around the insert which prevents sperm from reaching a woman’s eggs, preventing pregnancy from occurring.
 Many women chose Essure as a form of permanent birth control because it is a minimally invasive procedure that does not require surgery and can be completed in a doctor’s office.
 Many preferred this to the much more invasive surgical procedure involving tubal ligation, or tying one’s tubes, to prevent pregnancy.